Sharon has a passion for reading non-fiction books and writing about what she learns from her research and her

 Struggling with money is a common condition that we all experience at some time or another.
-Debt is epidemic in this country as many people live beyond their means or struggle to just make ends meet on what they are earning.
+Debt is an epidemic in this country as many people live beyond their means or struggle to just make ends meet on what they are earning.

 Managing Your Money Step by Step